MrOnyekaEO/Real-time-Data-Streaming-Pipeline-using-Apache-Kafka-Apache-Flink-and-PostgreSQL/README.md

 Ensure scalability and fault tolerance of the pipeline.
 Provide a user-friendly interface for monitoring and management.

+---

-**Technology Stack
+**Technology Stack**

-Apache Kafka: A distributed streaming platform for publishing and subscribing to streams of records.
+**Apache Kafka**: A distributed streaming platform for publishing and subscribing to streams of records.
 It will act as the backbone of the pipeline.

-Apache Flink: A distributed stream processing framework for processing real-time data streams.
+**Apache Flink**: A distributed stream processing framework for processing real-time data streams.
 It will be used for data processing tasks.

-PostgreSQL: A powerful, open-source object-relational database system.
+**PostgreSQL**: A powerful, open-source object-relational database system.
 It will store the processed data.

-Docker Desktop: A convenient tool for developing, shipping, and running applications in containers.
+**Docker Desktop**: A convenient tool for developing, shipping, and running applications in containers.